 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.

-The Company obtains declarations from its Managing Director and Chief Commercial Officer (who fulfils the role of CFO), substantially in the form referred to in ASX Recommendation 4.2, before its financial statements are approved.
+The Company's Managing Director/Chief Executive Officer and CFO or equivalents have provided the Board with the appropriate declarations substantially in the form referred to in ASX Recommendation 4.2, before its financial statements are approved.